 This actual 1805 fox chase case is of legal interest because, underlying Lodowick Post's claim for damages, is the (property) issue concerning which hunter was the fox's legal owner.
-New York sportspersons Post and Pierson, you recall, quarreled long ago over the remains of a "wild and noxious" fox.
-Plaintiff Post and his hounds, prior to the fox's demise, had for some time chased this fox over uninhabited public wastelands.
-(This is the sport that anti-hunter Oscar Wilde called the pursuit by the unspeakable of the inedible.)
-Then, as the chase drew near a sedentary Pierson, Pierson roused himself to intervene, to slay, and to carry away Post's "wild and noxious" prey.
-This ungentlemanly intervention prompted Post to sue Pierson for damages for taking his "wild and noxious" property.
+219 New York sportspersons Post and Pierson, you recall, quarreled long ago over the remains of a "wild and noxious" fox.
+220 Plaintiff Post and his hounds, prior to the fox's demise, had for some time chased this fox over uninhabited public wastelands.221 (This is the sport that anti-hunter Oscar Wilde called the pursuit by the unspeakable of the inedible.)
+Then, as the chase drew near a sedentary Pierson, Pierson roused himself to intervene, to slay, and to carry away Post's "wild and noxious" prey.222 This ungentlemanty intervention prompted Post to sue Pierson for damages for taking his "wild and noxious" property.223

-&lt;sup>217 3 Cai.
+217 3 Cai.
 R. 175 (N.Y.
 Sup.
 Ct.
 1805).

 On what was surely a slow day in appellate court, even nearly two centuries ago, the Pierson judges listened patiently to the fox hunters' lawyers argue from long, Latin-studded briefs.
 After deliberating on the finer points of The Law of wild beasts, the New York Supreme Court concluded that Post had suffered no property damage.
-All but one of the judges agreed that the fox in the end belonged to defendant Pierson, despite Pierson's joining the hunt for the kill only as Post's hounds were closing in.
+All but one of the judges agreed that the fox in the end be longed to defendant Pierson, despite Pierson's joining the huntfor the kill only as Post's hounds were closing in.

 Although a fox free in the woods belongs to nobody in particular, once the fox is captured (or in legal parlance, "occupied"), the fox joins the legal list of things to which owners hold title.
 The fox then becomes, like Pike's Peak, a hunk of property.
-A fox, to qualify as property, must of course have a legally certified titleholding owner.
+A fox, to qualify as property, must of course have a legally certified title holding owner.
 And it's The Law's job to match up owners and properties.
 Pierson shows how The Law does this.
 Below is reproduced most of the original text from the Pierson v.
-Post opinion (and, because it's an 1805 opinion, it contains an indecent amount of Latin, a form of preening that modern judges usually forego).
+Past opinion (and, because it's an 1805 opinion, it contains an indecent amount of Latin, a form of preening that modern judges usually foregol.
 Interspersed at intervals is my interpretation of what the New York Supreme Court had on its legal mind.
 The original text is in the paragraphs indented in block form.
 Translation paragraphs are set

-Id at 175.
-Compare with 2 WORLD OF LAW 599-605 (Ephraim London ed., 1960) (presents excerpt from MOBY DICK illustrating the "fast-fish" and "loose-fish" principles of whaler jurisprudence: a fast-fish belongs to the party fast to it; a loose-fish is fair game for anybody who can catch it.
-But when, in whaler law, is a fast-fish fast?
-Who gets Moby Dick if plaintiffs harpoon him, then abandon their vessel in a storm to save their lives, and later see defendants come along and retrieve Moby Dick, harpoons and all?
+(presents excerpt from Moby Dick illustrating the "fast-fish" and "loose-fish" principles of whaler jurisprudence: a fast-fish belongs to the party fast to it; a loose-fish fair game for anybody who can catch it.
+But when, in whaler law, is a fist-fish fast Who gets Moby Dick if plaintiffs harpoon him, then abandon their vessel in a sorm to save their lives, and later see defendants come along and retrieve Moby Dick harpoons and all?
 Fundamental to all human jurisprudence, Melville reminds, is that possession is nine-tenths of The Law.
-Therefore, plaintiffs, who abandoned their ship and their catch, must in Law lose their fish - just as in precedent, records legalist Melville, the first gentleman who harpoons the lady and has her fast and abandons her so that she becomes a loose-fish to be subsequently re-harpooned by a second gentleman, loses his former fast-fish, "along with whatever harpoons might have been found sticking in her."
-Id. at 601.).
+Therefore, plaintiffs, who abandoned their ship and their catch, must in Law lose their fish-just as in precedent, record legalist Melville, the first gentleman who harpoons the lady and has her first and abandons her so that she becomes a loose-fish to be subsequently re-harpooned by a scool found sticking in her."
+Id. at 601.)